Spontaneous Phase Separation of Ternary Fluid Mixtures: Lattice Boltzmann Simulation Method

 To simulate the ternary phase separation dynamics, we employ a free energy lattice Boltzmann method.
 The detailed lattice Boltzmann implementation is similar to the one described by Semprebon {\it et al.} \cite{semprebon2016ternary}.
 Here we only summarise the most salient aspects of the continuum model we employ.

 The free energy model we use is based on the work of Boyer and Lapuerta \cite{boyer2006study},

-Here, the concentration per unit volume for each component is given by $C_m$.
+This model implicitly assumes we are below the critical temperature where three fluid components can coexist.
+Here, the concentration or volume fraction for each component is given by $C_m$.
 The coefficients $\Sigma$'s are related to the interfacial tensions, such that the interfacial tension between fluids $m$ and $n$ is given by $\gamma_{mn} = (\Sigma_m + \Sigma_n)/2$.
 The coefficient $\varepsilon$ describes the characteristic interface width, which is taken to be the same for all fluid interfaces.

 The fluid equations of motion that we solve correspond to the Cahn-Hilliard, continuity and Navier-Stokes equations.
 The Cahn-Hilliard equations capture the evolution of the fluid interfaces, and for each component $C_m$, it is given by